AssessingSolar/dtu_solar_station/_sources/instrumentation.md.txt

 ## Weather station

-The following meteorological parameters are measured by a weather transmitter, type WXT520, from the Finnish company Vaisala Oyj:
+From 2015 until the end of March 2025, the following meteorological parameters were measured by a weather transmitter, type WXT520, from the Finnish company Vaisala Oyj:

 * Air temperature
 * Relative humidity